crownheightsaid/mutual-aid-app/DEVELOPING.md

 The server is up when you see `Mutual Aid app listening on 5000!`

-### Slack app
+### Slack bot
-Setting up development for the Slack app is more involved.
+Setting up development for the Slack bot is more involved.
 Please see [./src/slackapp/DEVELOPING.md](./src/slackapp/DEVELOPING.md)

 ### Web app